MichaelSiehl/Spatial_Fortran_1/README.md

 Coarray Fortran was obviously not specifically designed for, and is not described with respect to spatial programming for data flow architectures.
 It may therefore be helpful to compare basic programming concepts with (Spatial) DPC++ and to use terminology from (Spatial) DPC++ here.<br />

-Coarray Fortran may have an (rather unintended) open design: I’ll utilize coarrays to customize the Fortran language to adapt it to spatial programming techniques that are initially described for (Spatial) DPC++ yet.<br />
+Coarray Fortran may have an (rather unintended) open design: I’ll utilize coarrays to customize the Fortran language to adapt it to spatial programming techniques.<br />

 Coarray Fortran’s design does allow to program basic SPMD coroutines (groups of kernels) on coarray images using (user-defined) traditional blocking synchronization methods.
-This work will extend this to ***asynchronous coroutines*** to execute multiple different coroutines (still SPMD) simultaneously on each coarray image, using a lightweight and non-blocking synchronization method (through coarray-based user-defined ***channels***).<br />
+This work will extend this to ***asynchronous coroutines*** to execute multiple different coroutines (still SPMD) simultaneously on each coarray image, using a lightweight and non-blocking synchronization method (through coarray-based, user-defined ***channels***).<br />

 Mapping of such coroutine kernels into spatial pipeline stages and building of spatial pipelines is assumed to go through ***parallel loop instances*** on the coarray images (as well as iterations of each loop instance), as this technique does already work for emulating spatial programming on CPUs here.<br />